tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/isHealthy.md

 ### Overview

-The `healthCheck` method allows you to check the health of the Algorand node.
+The `isHealthy` method allows you to check the health of the Algorand node.

 ### Example Use Cases